dsebastien/regForm/backend/README.md

 The user fills-in the form
 * provide details (firstname, lastname, ...)
 * choose number of slots

-TODO continue here

-* if there is less than 20% of the slots available, the user can choose to be added to the wait list
+* choose if he wishes to be put on the wait list
+  * by default it is FALSE
+  * the user is only given a choice if there is >=90% of slots used OR <=10 left
+    * because in that case it's more probably there won't be slots left once they confirm their e-mail

 The user submits the form

+TODO implement

 * the application checks if there are enough remaining slots (API call)
   * if not, the application warns the user
     * if the user has chosen to be added to the waiting list